Addressing Climate Change

 Framework for Governance

 As with all other aspects of management, our response to climate change is under the jurisdiction of the JGC Group representative director and CEO.
 Moreover, the long-term management vision and medium-term business plan announced in May 2021 were established through Board discussions based in part on results of climate change scenario analysis and an assessment of risks and opportunities.
+Monitoring of climate change issues is conducted by the Sustainability Committee, an advisory body to the representative director, which formulates policies and action plans related to sustainability, including the Group response to climate change, and deliberates to evaluate and promote relevant action.

 The JGC Group is working to reduce and prevent risks from climate change and other factors under a framework that includes the Group Risk Management Committee.
 (Click here to see our Risk Management.)